Charles Ewing (general): Early life and career

 He was educated at St. Joseph's College in Perry County, Ohio, and at the University of Virginia.
-He studied law, was admitted to practice and was so engaged at St. Louis, Missouri, when the civil war broke out.
+He studied law, was admitted to practice and was so engaged at St. Louis, Missouri, when the Civil War broke out.

 Civil War

 He then joined the U.S. Army and was commissioned in May 1861 as a captain in the 13th Infantry, of which William T. Sherman, his brother-in-law, was colonel.
 He was appointed inspector-general on the staff of General Sherman, when in command of the western army.

 At the Battle of Vicksburg he planted the flag of his battalion on the parapet of the Confederate fort, and received a severe wound.
-For this action he was brevetted major in 1863; for his action at Jackson, Colliersville and Missionary Ridge, in the Atlanta campaign he was made lieutenant-colonel by brevet in 1864, and for gallant conduct in the march to the sea and thence through the Carolinas to Washington he was brevetted colonel in 1865.
+For this action he was brevetted major in 1863; for his action at Jackson, Collierville and Missionary Ridge, in the Atlanta campaign he was made lieutenant-colonel by brevet in 1864, and for gallant conduct in the march to the sea and thence through the Carolinas to Washington he was brevetted colonel in 1865.
 He was made brigadier-general of volunteers, March 8, 1865.